Ramkumar Verma

 Ramkumar Verma (15 September 1905 – 15 October 1990) was a Hindi poet who published one act-plays and several anthologies of his work.

 Life history

 He was associated with the HBTU Kanpur.
-He belongs to Rajput community.
+He hails from a Shrivastava Kayastha family.
 He was born in the Sagar district of Central Provinces, British India, on 15 September 1905.
 He was known for his "Chhayavaad" style of writing.
 He became noted for his one-act plays.
 In 1930 his first one-act play "Badalon Ki Mrityu" was written, but he diversified into essays, novel and poetry.

 Thematically

 His work is mostly historical.
 In his historical creations one can experience sacrifice, love, benevolence, forgiveness, service and humanity.
 His morals have been influenced by Mahatma Gandhi.